- Passport and visa details

 The University is required to notify DIBP if you are granted leave.
 Even if your leave is approved your student visa status may be affected.

 The University is required to notify DIBP if you complete your course more than one month earlier that the expected course end date on your eCoE.

 For further immigration advice please refer to the Department of Immigration and Border Protection website.
 You can also access information about the Education Services for Overseas Students (ESOS) Act and Regulations, and the National Code of Practice 2007, on the Australian Education International website.

-Details of fees for international students can be found on the International Office Fees and Costs page.
+Details of fees for international students can be found on the International Centre Fees and Costs page.

 The student services and amenities fee is used to support the range of services of a non academic nature provided to students.